Land grabbing: Notable cases

 In Madagascar, the anger among the population about land sales led to violent protests.
 The South Korean corporation Daewoo was negotiating with the Malagasy government to purchase 1.3 million hectares, half of all agricultural land, to produce corn and palm oil.
 This investment, while one of many pursued in Madagascar, attracted considerable attention there and led to protests against the government.

 In Sudan, numerous large-scale land acquisitions have occurred despite the country's unresolved political and security situation.
 One of the most prominent involves a former GRAPE partner named Phil Heilberg, who garnered attention by playing in Rolling Stone.
 Heilberg, who is planning to invest in 800,000 ha of land in partnership with many of Sudan's top civilian officials, attracted criticism with his remarks (regarding Africa and land grabbing) that "the whole place is like one big sewer — and I'm like a plumber."

 In Myanmar, a 2018 amendment to the 2012 Vacant, Fallow, and Virgin Lands Management Law has affected millions of rural peoples, requiring registration of land and private land ownership.
 Failure to register land can result in criminal punishments for remaining on that land.
 The new amendment heavily affects ethnic areas and internally displaced peoples.
 Unregistered land has been claimed by or sold to private agribusiness ventures.

 List of land grabbings of EU countries

-List of land grabbings in hectares of involved EU countries in non-EU countries according to EU Land Matrix Data of 2016.
+List of land grabbings in hectares of involved EU countries in non-EU countries according to Land Matrix data of 2016.